xuezhen2018/SceneX/README.md

 # Learning to simulate complex scenes for street scene segmentation
-This repository contains the code, engine and the generated data for our paper published in IEEE Trans. on Multimedia.
+This repository contains the code, engine and the generated data for our paper published in IEEE Trans. on Multimedia.<br>
 The paper is entitled '[Learning to simulate complex scenes for street scene segmentation](https://ieeexplore.ieee.org/document/9366432)', or you can find the arxiv pre-print version '[Learning to simulate complex scenes](https://arxiv.org/abs/2006.14611v1).'<br>

 # Requirements
-Unity version: 2019.2.10f1
+Unity version: 2019.2.10f1<br>
-MLAgents version: 0.10.0
+MLAgents version: 0.10.0<br>

 # SceneX Engine